suhasini3091/GETAWebAPI/README.md

 The code consists of just 3 files: index.html, javascript.js and styles.css.
 Its very easy to run the files once you download to your desktop.
 Just save all the files into a folder and run the index.html.

+There is also a word document that is attached, which shows my effort for Task 1 and Task3.
+Kindly go through that one too separately.